xiaohunying/notes/pages/aws-security.md

 remove AWS accounts from your organization and apply security features via policies to different levels within your organization.

+## Security Control Policies (SCP)

+An SCP does NOT grant access, they add a guardrail to define what is allowed.
+You will still need to configure your identity-based or resource-based policies to identities granting permission to carry out actions within your accounts.

 <br />